tonyantony300/tonyantony300/README.md

 Engineer
 --------
-I want to engineer stuff.
+I do engineering stuff.
 I talk to people and machines.
 I fail and learn.

 *   🌍  I have my roots in India.